Kuga-Satake construction on families of K3 surfaces of Picard rank 14: Background

 \item {\em \cite[Section 9.5]{bl}} as the set of normalised period matrices

 Each normalised period matrix uniquely determines an $m$-vector $\chave{x_1, \cdots x_m}$ that satisfies (\ref{eq_xi}), thus a lattice $\Lambda < \CC^g$.
 The group $\SO^*(2m)$ acts on the set of period matrices by left multiplication. \end{enumerate} Moreover, the two actions of $\SO^*(2m)$ are equivalent under the identification of the two sets. \end{proposition} Here we give a brief explanation for the last statement.
 A bijection between the two sets is determined by the $\RR$-linear isomorphism $\mu$ given in Equation~(\ref{eq mu}).
-The two actions of $\SO^*(2m)$ are compatible in the following sense: for any $g \in \SO^*(2m)$, the complex structure $gJg^{-1}$ corresponds to the isomorphism given by $g(1/2(\Eins - iJ))g^{-1}$, which is equivalent to a change of basis in $\RR^{2g}$ by left multiplication of~$g$.
+The two actions of $\SO^*(2m)$ are compatible in the following sense: for any $g \in \SO^*(2m)$, the complex structure $gJg^{-1}$ is equivalent to a change of basis in $\RR^{2g}$ by left multiplication of~$g$, which corresponds to the isomorphism given by $g(1/2(\Eins - iJ))g^{-1}$.

-By Witt's Theorem again, the conjugation action of $\SO^*(2m)$ on $\DMT$ is transitive with $\U(m)$ being the stabiliser group. \begin{proposition}{\em \cite[Section 9.5]{bl}} The period domain $\DMT$ is the quotient space Moreover, any complete family $\AMT$ of abelian $2m$-folds with fixed attributes $\calM$, $\calT$ is isomorphic to the arithmetic quotient of $\DMT$ by the monodromy group~$\Gamma(\calM,\calT)<\SO^*(2m)$. \end{proposition}
+By Witt's Theorem again, the conjugation action of $\SO^*(2m)$ on $\DMT$ is transitive with $\U(m)$ being the stabiliser group \cite[Section 9.7]{bl}. \begin{proposition}{\em \cite[Section 9.5]{bl}} The period domain $\DMT$ is the quotient space Moreover, any complete family $\AMT$ of abelian $2m$-folds with fixed attributes $\calM$, $\calT$ is isomorphic to the arithmetic quotient of $\DMT$ by the monodromy group~$\Gamma(\calM,\calT)<\SO^*(2m)$. \end{proposition}

 \begin{remark} From item $2$ in Proposition~\ref{prop DMT}, the dimension of $\AMT$ is~$ m(m-1)/2$. \end{remark}